ClickerMonkey/aits/docs/DEPLOYMENT.md

 # Deployment Documentation

-This document describes the automated deployment process for the AITS project.
+This document describes the automated deployment process for the @aeye project.

 ## GitHub Action: Deploy Cletus